-The ASD(R&E) organization chart including links to select leadership biographies and component websites.
+The ASD(R&E) Organization Chart includes links to select leadership biographies and component websites.

 Mr. Earl Wyatt

-Deputy Assistant Secretary of Defense for Rapid Fielding DASD(RF)
+Deputy Assistant Secretary of Defense for Emerging Capability & Prototyping

-Prior to assuming his position in September 2009, Mr. Wyatt served as a Defense team Principal, Science and Technology and Unmanned Systems Subject Matter Expert for Booz Allen Hamilton.
-He was responsible for providing assistance to the Defense Advanced Research Projects Agency's Tactical Technology and Strategic Technology Offices, and the Air Force Research Laboratory's Air Vehicles, Sensors, Propulsion, and Material and Manufacturing Directorates.
+Prior to assuming his current position, Mr. Wyatt served as the Deputy Assistant Secretary of Defense, Rapid Fielding and was responsible for developing and fielding operational prototypes to satisfy urgent warfighting needs.
+Previously, Mr. Wyatt served as a Defense team Principal, Science and Technology and Unmanned Systems Subject Matter Expert for Booz Allen Hamilton, where he was responsible for providing assistance to the Defense Advanced Research Projects Agency’s Tactical Technology and Strategic Technology Offices, and the Air Force Research Laboratory’s Air Vehicles, Sensors, Propulsion, and Material and Manufacturing Directorates.
 He supported the development and demonstration of innovative concepts for advanced platforms, weapons, space systems, maritime operations, information assurance, and strategic and tactical networks for the Air Force, Army, Navy and Marine Corps.

 Mr. Wyatt’s Air Force assignments included serving as Aeronautical Systems Center’s (ASC) Director of Plans and Programs, responsible for strategic and developmental planning, and F-16 Chief of Product Development, responsible for integration of Night Vision capability to enable 24-hour F-16 operations during the Kosovo conflict.
 He also served as Chief of F-16 International Programs, responsible for air vehicle capability enhancement deliveries to Greece, Portugal, Singapore and Korea.